 JLPT N5 Anki Flashcards

-So to help out all of you test-takers out there, I thought I’d make some sweet flashcard decks covering all of the words likely to show up on the JLPT N5 exam.
+Anyway, I made some flashcard decks covering all of the words likely to show up on the JLPT N5 exam.

 Once I got the flashcard deck created, I generated some (less than ideal) audio using the Anki add-on AwesomeTTS: